Shaun Tan Award for Young Artists

 How to enter

-The online entry form will be available from 9am on Monday 30 April.
+The online entry form will be available from 9.30am on Monday 29 April.
 Entries may be accepted from individuals or from teachers on behalf of their students.
-An online registration must be completed for each individual, and artworks must be submitted to Subiaco Library with a printed confirmation of entry before 4pm on Monday 21 May.
+An online registration must be completed for each individual, and artworks submitted to Subiaco Library with a printed confirmation of entry before 5.30pm on Monday 20 May.

 Teachers entering multiple students' work may do so using the online teacher's registration form.